tudelft3d/website/journals/index.md

 The impact factor for each journal can be checked (inside the campus or using a VPN) [here](http://admin-apps.webofknowledge.com/JCR/JCR).
 The search system is *very* picky.
 It's probably easier to search by ISSN or to first find the exact name [here](http://admin-apps.webofknowledge.com/JCR/JCR?RQ=TITLES_FULL) using the search function of your browser.

+For some of the listed journals <a href="http://filipbiljecki.com/blog/index.php/2015/09/06/publication-delay-in-gis/">a research has been conducted to compute their publication speed</a>, to get a general idea what are the average waiting times from submission to acceptance and publication.

 - - -